"It used to be that we got plenty of vitamins from diet alone, but over time... many of us have become vitamin-deficient."

 Hair loss can be caused by many things, includingstress, and genetics.
 However, there are a couple of things you can take that can really help improve your hair and slow down hair loss.
 The Biotin (vitamin B7) we already discussed is helpful, as well as alpha linolenic acid, and plain linolenic acid.
 You can find these in chia seeds, and dark leafy green vegetables, so followinga healthy diet can help reduce or slow down hair loss.

 So that’s a rundown of some of the common deficiencies we see, as well as some symptoms that could indicate less common vitamin deficiencies.
 This is a great reason to make sure your diet is full of healthy fruits, vegetables, and whole grains, which is where you will get the bulk of your vitamins.
-If you need to augment your diet, find a supplement that can fill in the gaps, like Smarter Nutrition’s multivitamin, which is sourced primarily from organic food sources, and included in the right, balanced amounts so you don’t get an overdose or underdose of these important vitamins.
+If you need to augment your diet, find a supplement that can fill in the gaps, like Smarter Nutrition’s multivitamin, which is sourced primarily from natural food sources, and included in the right, balanced amounts so you don’t get an overdose or underdose of these important vitamins.